Introduction

 Indexed Keys

-Hybrid Substrate has support for indexing the keys that are built-into Substrate: AccountId
+acuity-index-substrate has support for indexing the keys that are built-into Substrate: AccountId

 , AccountIndex